Street food has taken off over the last 10 years, especially in the West, and is now becoming part of the food culture.

 With the relative ease of setting up a food truck or street food business, comes the introduction of new types of food.
 Menus can be more easily adapted and updated to create new offerings.

-There is food you may have never heard of, creative food fusions or updated classics created for the modern palette.
+There is the food you may have never heard of, creative food fusions, or updated classics created for the modern palette.

 8. It’s Social